lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 ---
-title: "Why You Shouldn't Publish Open Education Resources (Or Should You?): Learning Earth and Environmental Data Science"
+title: "Why You Shouldn't Publish Open Education Resources (Or Should You?): Earth and Environmental Data Science"
 excerpt: "There is a huge number of open education / online tutorials that teach earth and environmental data science skills.
 However, these lessons will quickly become obsolete as tools evolve.
 This blog is about why simply publishing a lesson online is not enough."
 permalink: /open-education-data-science-posting-online-is-not-enough
 layout: single_law